GustavoSilvera/SocNavBench/USAGE.md

 # Usage and Information
 ## Overall Structure of the Simulator
-The `Simulator` used in `SocNavBench` runs through a single episode to execute and measure the `RobotAgent`'s planning algorithm for a particular episode.
-An episode consists of the parameters for a particular simulation, such as the pedestrians, environment, and robot's start/goal positions.
-In order to measure arbitrary planning algorithms we provide a `Joystick` API that translates data to and from the simulator to control the robot.
+The simulator used in `SocNavBench` runs through a single episode to execute and measure a robot's planning algorithm for a particular episode.
+An episode consists of parameters such as the pedestrians, environment, and robot's start/goal positions.
+In order to measure arbitrary planning algorithms we provide a `Joystick API` that encodes data to and from the simulator to control the robot.

 All our agents undergo a `sense()->plan()->act()` cycle to perceive and interact with the world.